 A system image backup is what it’s also referred as “full backup”.
 Windows 10, similar to previous versions, includes a feature to create a copy of your entire system, even if it has one or more hard drives.
 The feature is called System Image Backup, and it includes everything from the Windows installation files, device drivers, applications, settings, and personal files.

 It’s always extremely important to have a full backup of your computer as it could help you to recover from any system failure, errors, or malware.
 In addition, updates are mandatory on Windows 10, which means that if there is an issue, where you can’t boot your PC because of a bad driver or update, you’ll need a recovery mechanism to fix the problem as quickly as possible.

 In this guide, you’ll learn the steps to create a full backup of your PC using System Image Backup on Windows 10, and how to recover individual files as needed.

 How to create a system image backup

-Open Control Panel and on the search box on the top-right corner type backup, and from the results click on Backup and Restore (Windows 7).
+Search backup using the top-left search box, and from the results click on Backup and Restore (Windows 7).

 From the left pane click on “Create a system image”.
 When the tool opens, select where you like to save the backup: on a hard disk, on one or more DVDs, or on a network location.
 (For this guide, we will select “On a hard disk”, so make sure to connect an external hard drive with enough space to save the entire backup, and click Next to continue.)Quick tip: You can use an external USB hard drive with data on it, the tool will not format or erase any files in the drive.
 Instead it will create a folder called “WindowsImageBackup” to save the system image.